 - Gifts for Chairs, Professorships, and other academic appointments and programs must be in full accord with all relevant University policies, practices, and procedures.
 These include the Policy and Procedures on Academic Appointments and the Provost’s Guidelines for the Selection and Approval of Named Chair Appointments.

 - The University will not allow any external input, including from donors or alumni, to influence any University hiring decisions, unless this input is part of the established hiring process.
-Any staff member or representative of the University who receives an inquiry related to any active University hiring process from sources external to the University’s established hiring processes, including alumni, donors and external organizations, will respond that recruiting processes are confidential, and that no information about the search can be shared in accordance with our commitment to uphold and protect academic freedom and institutional autonomy.
+Any staff member or representative of the University who receives an inquiry related to any University hiring process from sources external to the University’s established hiring processes, including alumni, donors and external organizations, will respond that recruiting processes are confidential, and that no information about the search can be shared in accordance with our commitment to uphold and protect academic freedom and institutional autonomy.

 - Namings in recognition of benefactions are determined in accordance with the University’s Policy on Naming.